Imagination is more important than knowledge / Knowledge is limited / Imagination encircles the world / ALBERTEINSTEIN

 Steven Dahlberg

-Principal, International Centre for Creativity and Imagination
+Director, International Centre for Creativity and Imagination

-Steven Dahlberg is principal of the Connecticut-based International Centre for Creativity and Imagination, a firm dedicated to applying creativity to improve the well-being of individuals, organizations and communities.
-Dahlberg has more than 15 years of experience promoting and teaching creative thinking and problem solving in the United States, South Africa, Europe and Asia.
+Steven Dahlberg is director of the Connecticut-based International Centre for Creativity and Imagination, a firm dedicated to applying creativity to improve the well-being of individuals, organizations and communities.
+Dahlberg has more than 20 years of experience promoting and teaching creative thinking and problem solving in the United States, South Africa, Europe and Asia.
 He collaborates regularly with artists, scientists, business people, educators, museum professionals, community leaders and others to help people deliberately unleash and harness their creative thinking skills.
 Clients apply their creativity to engaging people in their community, building partnerships and teams, integrating creativity into learning, improving innovation, developing new products, enhancing communications and marketing, doing creative problem solving, providing professional development, and linking public art and creativity.
-Dahlberg currently is serving as an adviser for the Guggenheim Museum's "The Art of Problem Solving" research project, and co-leading the "Creative Wisdom Workshops" that link creativity and purposeful retirement.
-He has worked with corporations, schools, nonprofits and government agencies including Guggenheim Museum, Seagate Technology, 3M, PDMA, VNU Business Media, Yahoo-sponsored Creativity and Cognition workshop, General Mills, Connecticut Commission on Culture and Tourism, Americans for Libraries Council, University of Connecticut, Center for Learning in Retirement, Creativity Beyond Borders, Hartford Public Library, Windham Arts Center, and World Knowledge Forum (South Korea).

 Dahlberg authored the foreword to Education is Everybody’s Business: A Wake-Up Call to Advocates of Educational Change and his articles have appeared in Training magazine, Knowledge Management News magazine, Global Knowledge Review, Breakpoint creativity newsletter, and Creative Training Techniques among others.
 He has been heard on multiple radio programs and he edits the ageing as exile? and Applied Imagination blogs.
 He holds a bachelor’s degree in journalism and bioethics from the University of St. Thomas, and currently is completing a graduate certificate in gerontology at the University of Connecticut.
-Dahlberg is also a partner in Elder Care Expos, LLC.
+Dahlberg was a founding partner in Elder Care Expos, LLC.

 To Contact:

-Willimantic, Connecticut, USA
+New Milford, Connecticut, USA

 +1 612 432 5442

-Copyright ©2002-2008 Steven Dahlberg and
+Copyright ©2016 Steven T. Dahlberg and

 International Centre for Creativity and Imagination.
 All rights reserved.